realglebivanov/ts-ioc-di/README.md

 ```

 ## Low-level API
-Low-level api is represented by `ClassBuilder` and `ClassBuilderFactory` which will return you an instance of `ClassBuilder`.
+Low-level api is represented by `InstanceBuilder` and `InstanceBuilderFactory` which will return you an instance of `InstanceBuilder`.

 ```
 import { Container } from 'ts-ioc-di';